xXleowXx/gitlab-charts/doc/charts/gitlab/praefect/index.md

 ### Migrating to Praefect

+NOTE:
+Group-level wikis [cannot be moved using the API](https://docs.gitlab.com/ee/api/project_repository_storage_moves.html#limitations) at this time.

 When migrating from standalone Gitaly instances to a Praefect setup, `global.praefect.replaceInternalGitaly` can be set to `false`.
-This will ensure that the existing Gitaly instances are preserved while the new Praefect-managed Gitaly instances are created.
+This ensures that the existing Gitaly instances are preserved while the new Praefect-managed Gitaly instances are created.

 ```yaml
 global: